-A livewell is located on the aft starboard corner of the transom.
+The S 428 has two livewell located at the transom.
 To operate the livewell, place the plug into the drain in the bottom of the tank.
 Open the livewell thru hull fitting ball valve in the aft machinery space.
+There are separate seacocks and raw water pumps for each livewell.
 Turn the LIVEWELL breaker ON on the DC MDP.
-Turn the LIVEWELL switch at the helm ON.
+Turn the PORT LIVEWELL and STARBOARD LIVEWELL switches ON on the aft cockpit port and starboard switch panels.
 The livewell will fill with raw water to the level up the upper overflow drain.
-To drain, turn the helm panel switch OFF and remove the plug from the bottom of the tank.
+To drain, turn the aft cockpit switches OFF and remove the plug from the bottom of the tank.
 Clean the livewell thoroughly after each use.

-7.4 Transom
+7.3 Transom